jonasclaes/TumblrBoop/README.md

 - `ACCOUNT_PASSWORD`: Your password for Tumblr.
 - `ACCOUNT_TOTP_SECRET`: (Optional) Your TOTP secret if you have two-factor authentication enabled.
 Leave as `None` if not used.
-- `ACCOUNT_TO_BOOP`: The Tumblr username of the account you wish to boop.
-This can be your own account.
+- `BOOP_LIST`: The Tumblr username of the accounts you wish to boop, separated by space. e.g. "blog1 blog2 blog3" This can be your own account.
 - `AMOUNT_OF_BOOPS_TO_SEND`: The total number of boops you wish to send.

 ## Usage